victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 ### Maersk Contract Logistics

 A.P.
-Moller - Maersk is an integrated logistics company, committed to connecting and simplifying global trade for a growing world.
+Moller - Maersk is one of the world's leading shipping and integrated logistics companies, committed to connecting and simplifying global trade for a growing world.

 #### Divisional Manager, Supply Chain Analytics (2024-Present)